wix/Detox/docs/APIRef.DeviceObjectAPI.md

 Read more in [Mocking User Notifications](APIRef.MockingUserNotifications.md) section.

 ##### 4. Launch into a fresh installation
-A flag that enables relaunching into a fresh installation of the app (it will uninstall and install te binary again), default is `false`.
+A flag that enables relaunching into a fresh installation of the app (it will uninstall and install the binary again), default is `false`.

 ```js
 await device.relaunchApp({delete: true});